bonitasoft/bonita-doc/md/set-up-kpis.md

    5. Click on **_Next_**.

 3. Fill in the KPI definition page
    1. Provide a name for the KPI definition.
-This is used as a reference for the Bonita BPM Studio developers.
+This is used as a reference for the Bonita Studio developers.
    2. Click on the **_Fetch tables_** button to select the table to which you wish to attach this KPI.
 This pre-fills the KPI fields based on your database structure.
 Alternatively, you can type the name of the database table.
    3. Optionally, specify a description (for documentation purpose only).
    4. Add/remove or update your KPI fields by specifying: